Easy-to-read medicine information about azithromycin – what it is, how to take azithromycin safely and possible side effects.

 - You can take azithromycin with or without food.

-- Keep taking azithromycin until you finish all the tablets, for as long as your doctor or pharmacist tells you to.
+- Keep taking azithromycin until you finish the course, or for as long as your doctor or pharmacist tells you to.

 - Do not stop taking azithromycin, even if you feel better after a few days, unless your doctor tells you to.

 - If you forget to take azithromycin, take it as soon as you remember.
 But, if it is nearly time for your next dose, just take the next dose at the right time.
 Do not take double the dose.

 Precautions - before starting azithromycin